amirhnajafiz/prometheus-digger/README.md

 - Extract metrics/queries from a Prometheus server
 - Specify custom time ranges
 - Define intervals for metric retrieval
+- Adaptive pulling method based on the given query

 ## Usage